The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Regular Point Reduction of the RCH System

 \section{Regular Point Reduction of the RCH System}

 In the following we consider the RCH system with symmetry and momentum map, and give the RpCH-equivalence for the regular point reducible RCH system, and prove the regular point reduction theorem.
-Denote $X_{(T^\ast Q,G,\omega,H,F,u)}$ the dynamical vector field of the regular point reducible RCH system $(T^\ast Q,G,\omega, H,F,W)$ with a control law $u$, then
+Denote by $X_{(T^\ast Q,G,\omega,H,F,u)}$ the dynamical vector field of the regular point reducible RCH system $(T^\ast Q,G,\omega, H,F,W)$ with a control law $u$, and assume that it can be expressed by

+Moreover, by using the above expression, for the regular point reducible RCH system we can also introduce the regular point reducible controlled Hamiltonian equivalence (RpCH-equivalence) as follows.